textcreationpartnership/A02791/README.md

 ##Content Summary##

 #####Front#####

-Harvvards phlebotomy: or, A treatise of letting of bloud fitly seruing, as well for an aduertisement
+1. ❧ To the Right Honourable
+his ſingular good Lord, Gilbert Earle of
+Shrewſbury, Baron Talbot, Lord Comin of
+Badenho, Valence, and Montchency, Lord
+Strange of Blanch-minſter, of Brimsfeld, Corfham, Furniuall, Verdon, and Louctoft, Knight and companion of the moſt noble order of the
+Garter, and one of her Maiesties moſt honorable priuie Counſell: many ioyful and happy yeeres, with all increaſe of
+Honour.

+1. The Preface, declaring the
+order and contents of theſe two bookes of Phlebotomy.

 #####Body#####

+1. The firſt booke of Harwards
+Phlebotomy.

-1. The firſt Chapter.
+    _ The firſt Chapter.

-1. CHAP.
+    _ CHAP.
 2.

-1. CHAP.
+    _ CHAP.
 3.

-1. CHAP.
+    _ CHAP.
 4.

-1. CHAP.
+    _ CHAP.
 5.

-1. CHAP.
+    _ CHAP.
 6.

-1. CHAP.
+    _ CHAP.
 7.

-1. CHAP.
+    _ CHAP.
 8.

-1. CHAP.
+    _ CHAP.
 9.

-1. CHAP.
+    _ CHAP.
 10.

+1. The ſecond booke of Harwards Phlebotomy, concerning the rules and circumſtances which are to be obſerued, when for the prenenting or curing of a diſeaſe any vayne is to be opened.

-1. The firſt Chapter.
+    _ The firſt Chapter.

-1. CHAP.
+    _ CHAP.
 2.

-1. CHAP.
+    _ CHAP.
 3.

-1. CHAP.
+    _ CHAP.
 4.

-1. CHAP.
+    _ CHAP.
 5.

-1. CHAP.
+    _ CHAP.
 6.

-1. CHAP.
+    _ CHAP.
 7.

-1. CHAP.
+    _ CHAP.
 8.

-1. CHAP.
+    _ CHAP.
 9.

-1. CHAP.
+    _ CHAP.
 10.

 #####Back#####

-Harvvards phlebotomy: or, A treatise of letting of bloud fitly seruing, as well for an aduertisement **Types of content**
+1. The Index.

+1. Faults eſcaped.

+**Types of content**

   * There are 10 **verse** lines!